-Contents Page

-Financial Trends 150

-These schedules contain trend information to help the reader understand how the Commission's financial performance and well-being have changed over time.

-Revenue Capacity 157

-These schedules contain information to help the reader assess the Commission's most significant local revenue source, tax increment debt proceeds (in lieu of tax increment revenue).

-Debt Capacity 159

-These schedules present information to help the reader assess the affordability of the Commission's current levels of understanding debt and its ability to issue additional debt in the future.

-Operating Information 172

-These schedules contain service data to help the reader understand how the information in the Commission's financial report relates to the services the Commission provides and the activities it perform s.
+Contents Page Financial Trends 150 These schedules contain trend information to help the reader understand how the Commission's financial performance and well-being have changed over time.
+Revenue Capacity 157 These schedules contain information to help the reader assess the Commission's most significant local revenue source, tax increment debt proceeds (in lieu of tax increment revenue). nancial Trends These schedules contain trend information to help the reader understand how the Commission's financial performance and well-being have changed over time. evenue Capacity These schedules contain information to help the reader assess the Commission's most significant local revenue source, tax increment debt proceeds (in lieu of tax increment revenue). ebt Capacity These schedules present information to help the reader assess the affordability of the Commission's current levels of understanding debt and its ability to issue additional debt in the future.
+Derating Information These schedules contain service data to help the reader understand how the information in the 159 Operating Information 172 These schedules contain service data to help the reader understand how the information in the Commission's financial report relates to the services the Commission provides and the activities it performs 5.